-- Outline planning and the design of water supply systems for a community/town/city. - Provide knowledge of water quality requirement for domestic usage - Impart understanding of importance of protection of water source quality and enlightens the efforts involved in converting raw water into clean potable water. - Selection of valves and fixture in water distribution systems. - Impart knowledge on design of water distribution network.
+- 1. Outline planning and the design of water supply systems for a community/town/city. - 2.
+Provide knowledge of water quality requirement for domestic usage. - 3.
+Impart getting of importance of protection of water source quality and enlightens the efforts involved in converting raw water into clean potable water. - 4.
+Selection of valves and fixture in water distribution systems. - 5.
+Impart knowledge on design of water distribution network.